Chart Color Schemes

 Housing

-Ringwood North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Ringwood North is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-Ringwood North's dwelling structures, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Melbourne metro had 0.0% houses and 0.0% other dwellings.
-Home ownership in Ringwood North was at 43.5%, with mortgaged dwellings at 44.4% and rented ones at 12.1%.
-The median monthly mortgage repayment was $2,200, aligning with Melbourne metro's average, while the median weekly rent was $436.
-Nationally, Ringwood North's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Ringwood North's dwelling structure, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings.
+The home ownership rate was 43.5%, with 44.4% of dwellings mortgaged and 12.1% rented.
+The median monthly mortgage repayment was $2,200, and the median weekly rent was $436.
+Nationally, Ringwood North's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing